vsraptor/aide/README.md

 ### Profiles

 The idea of profiles is to keep multiple configurations and be able to switch between them.

 Every profile can have many document stores.
 This allows you to separate them thematicaly f.e. one docs store for **economics** another for **history** ...etc

-For now you have to create manually the directory structure and configuration if you want to use other profile than 'main'.
+For now you have to create manually the directory structure and configuration if you want to use profile other than 'main'.

-Here is the directory structure for the 'main' profile:
+Here is the directory structure for the 'main' profile (for new profiles follow the same structure) :

 	tree -d ./profiles -L 3